-Aon Consulting, the consulting actuary for the State Health Plan for Teachers and State Employees, estimates that the bill's requirements will have not have a fiscal impact on the Plan.
+Aon Consulting, the consulting actuary for the State Health Plan for Teachers and State Employees, estimates that Section 18 of the bill's requirements will have not have a fiscal impact on the Plan.

-Hartman & Associates, the consulting actuary for the General Assembly's Fiscal Research Division, estimates that the bill will have not a material impact on the Plan.
+Hartman & Associates, the consulting actuary for the General Assembly's Fiscal Research Division, estimates that Section 18 of the bill will have not an actuarial impact on the Plan, nor have any other cost impact to the Plan.

 ASSUMPTIONS AND METHODOLOGY: The actuarial analyses used by each respective consulting actuary are on file with the Fiscal Research Division.
-Copies of each respective consulting actuary's analysis, including assumptions, are also attached to the original copy of this Legislative Actuarial note.
+Copies of each respective consulting actuary's analysis, including assumptions, are also attached to the original copy of this Legislative Actuarial note